-Students who completed the GED should submit all partial high school transcripts and an official General Education Development (GED) transcript.
+Applicants who completed the GED should submit all partial high school transcripts and an official General Education Development (GED) transcript.
 Minimum guidelines for acceptance of the GED are a score of 2250; the average of the five test scores must be 450 and there must be a minimum score of 410 on each of the five tests.
-GED scores prior to January 1, 2002 must have a score of 225; the average of the five test scores must be 45 and there must be a minimum score of 41 on each of the five tests.
+GED scores prior to January 1, 2002 must have a score of 225; the average of the five test scores must be a minimum score of 41 on each of the five tests.
 If any of the individual test scores are below the minimum score of 410 or 41 this may result in a provisional acceptance.

-5. SAT or ACT results
+6. SAT or ACT results

-Students are to submit scores for the Scholastic Aptitude Test (SAT) or the Academic Competency Test (ACT).
+Applicants are to submit scores for the Scholastic Aptitude Test (SAT) or the Academic Competency Test (ACT).
 The minimum guidelines for acceptance are a combined Critical Reading and Math score of 860 on the SAT I or an ACT composite score of 18.
 Mid-Atlantic Christian University does not use the SAT Writing section, added in March 2005, to determine acceptance to the University.
+(The writing section will be used however to determine placement for English Composition.)
 A student unable to take the SAT at a national testing date may apply to take an Institutional SAT (ISAT) at one of MACU's scheduled testing dates.
 The ISAT scores cannot be reported to any other University; they are for MACU use only.